-A stock CVO2...not ours...just a
+A stock 1999 CVO2...not ours...just a

 A number of years ago we picked up a

 keeping things stock is illegal and we sure as hell don't

 We kept the bike's motor stock and put on one of our 00-1010 B

 Style Turn Out exhausts and our RSR Closed Loop Fuel Injection.